auchenberg/kenneth.io/source/_posts/2015-10-28-joining-microsoft-and-relocating-to-vancouver.md

 	<iframe width="1280" height="500" src="https://www.youtube.com/embed/dNFrZNjs2ng" frameborder="0" allowfullscreen></iframe>
 </figure>

+So that probably means I'll be starting to explore the nature some more.
+Maybe it's time to mountain bike again, or maybe I should learn how to snowboard?.
+Canada and especially British Columbia looks truly amazing, a bit cold, but I'm kinda used to that here in Copenhagen.

 ## What will happen to RemoteDebug?

 [RemoteDebug](http://remotedebug.org) won’t become a Microsoft project, and will continue on it’s own.
 I hope to incorporate the ideas and concepts of [RemoteDebug](http://remotedebug.org) into the Microsoft products and projects I’ll be working on.